eBay For Dummies Cheat Sheet

 - Make Offer: A seller can place a Best Offer button on a Fixed Price listing.
 This means if you’d like to get the item a tad cheaper, the seller may be okay with that.
 Understand that the seller will review your offer, and may turn down the offer (or counteroffer) if he or she feels it is too low or doesn’t cover costs.

 - Auction Buy It Now: You may have the option of purchasing an auction item when this option appears on the item page.
 If you feel this price is a bit more than you want to pay, place a bid at the starting bid level (or the most you’d like to pay).
 That way the Buy It Now option disappears and you may just win the item at the lower price.

 - Proxy bid: You can decide the most you’re willing to pay for an item and allow eBay’s proxy (automatic) bidding to place bids for you while you go on with your life.
 The proxy bidder ups the ante incrementally to beat out your competition until you’re outbid or win the auction.

 - Second Chance Offer: A seller whose reserve price has not been met, or who has more than one of an item after a successful auction, can offer the item(s) still in stock to runner-up bidders.
 You are not required to purchase the item.

 When the eBay selling habit becomes profitable, there’s a good chance selling can morph from a hobby to the desire to build a full- or part-time eBay business.
 Becoming a great eBay seller means there’s a financial reward for a bit of work — and a lot of fun — ahead of you.
 Follow these tips to become a successful seller on eBay:

-Be sure to fill in complete as many item specifics as you can, including EAN, UPC, MPN, Brand, and/or ISBN to assure better placement in search.
+- Be sure to fill in completely as many item specifics as you can, including EAN, UPC, MPN, Brand, and/or ISBN to assure better placement in search.

 Buying on eBay: 5 Strategies and Tips